Blower Door Test in Bear, DE

 What Is A Passing Blower Door Test Score?

-Properties in Bear, DE must meet the efficiency guidelines of the 2015 International Energy Conservation Code (IECC) or the latest version adopted locally.
-To meet efficiency standards in most areas, homes should record 3 air changes per hour or less on a blower door test.
+Residential buildings in Bear, DE must adhere to the 2015 International Energy Conservation Code (IECC) or newer versions adopted by city or county regulations.
+In most cases, passing the blower door test means reaching 3 air changes per hour or less, proving efficient home sealing.
 Achieving this standard in your blower door test in Bear, DE lowers utility bills and guarantees adherence to local code requirements.

 Why Do I Need A Blower Door Test?

-DE state regulations and many municipalities abide by the IECC, enforcing blower door tests for newly constructed or renovated homes.
-We often collaborate with home builders, contractors, and homeowners who require blower door test in Bear, DE to meet energy efficiency standards and close permits.
-You may be required to perform a duct leakage test if HVAC components are situated outside the home’s thermal envelope.
+In DE, both state and local jurisdictions follow the IECC (International Energy Conservation Code), requiring blower door test for new and remodeled homes.
+We provide support to home builders, contractors, and homeowners needing blower door test in Bear, DE for meeting energy efficiency standards and finalizing permits.
+You may also need a duct leakage test if your ductwork or HVAC equipment lies outside the home’s thermal envelope.
 Learn more about energy code compliance.

 How To Pass A Blower Door Test: